MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 ## Validate

-The Manage apps page in the Microsoft Teams admin center (in the left navigation, go to **Teams apps** > **Manage apps**), gives you a view into all apps in your tenant catalog.
-The **Pending requests** area near the top of the page shows the number of custom apps submitted for review.
+The <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page in the Microsoft Teams admin center (in the left navigation, go to **Teams apps** > **Manage apps**), gives you a view into all apps in your tenant catalog.
+The **Pending requests** area near the top of the page notifies you of the number of custom apps submitted for approval.

-In the table, a custom app that's submitted for approval shows an **App publishing status** of **Submitted** and **App status** of **Blocked**.
-You can filter the table according to status to easily find the app.
+In the table, a newly submitted app automatically shows an **App publishing status** of **Submitted** and **App status** of **Blocked**.
+You can sort the table according to status to quickly find the app.

 ![Screenshot of Manage apps page showing pending requests and app status ](media/custom-app-lifecycle-validate-app.png)

 Click the app name to go to the app details page.
-On the **About tab**, you can view details about the app, including description, status, submitter, and app ID.
+On the **About** tab, you can view details about the app, including description, status, submitter, and app ID.

 ![Screenshot of app details page for a submitted app](media/custom-app-lifecycle-app-details.png)

-To learn more, see <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage your apps in the Microsoft Teams admin center</a>.

 ## Publish